Modern history of American football: College Football Playoff (2014–present)

-Due to the intensification of the College football playoff debate after more than a decade of the sometimes disputable results of the BCS, the conference commissioners and Notre Dame's president voted to implement a Plus-One system which was to be called the College Football Playoff.
-The CFP is the annual postseason tournament for the NCAA Division I Football Bowl Subdivision (FBS) and just as its predecessors, has failed to receive sanctioning from the NCAA.
-The playoff began with the 2014 NCAA Division I FBS football season.
+Due to the intensification of the college football playoff debate after nearly a decade of the sometimes disputable results of the BCS, the conference commissioners and Notre Dame's president voted to implement a postseason tournament to name a champion, which came to be called the College Football Playoff (CFP).
+CFP is the annual postseason tournament for the NCAA Division I Football Bowl Subdivision (FBS).
+Just as its predecessors, such a postseason tournament has failed to receive official sanctioning from the NCAA.

 The CFP system is centered on six major bowl games played on or near New Year's Day, often called the "New Year's Six".
 Three pairs of games rotate annually as hosts of CFP semifinals.
 The champions of the so-called Power Five conferences (ACC, Big Ten, Big 12, Pac-12, SEC) all receive guaranteed berths in one of the New Year's Six games, though not necessarily in the CFP semifinals.
 Notre Dame, a football independent but otherwise an ACC member, has its own arrangement for access to the New Year's Six should it meet specified criteria.
 A selection committee similar to those used by the NCAA basketball tournaments for men and women releases a weekly ranking concurrently with the AP Poll starting with the Monday after Week 10 of the season.
 After the completion of the regular season, the committee selects the four teams that will compete in the CFP semifinals and the at-large entries to the New Year's Six games.
 One of the at-large entries is reserved for the top-ranking champion of the so-called "Group of Five" conferences (American, Conference USA, MAC, Mountain West, Sun Belt).
 The semifinal winners advance to the College Football Playoff National Championship game.
 The first season of the new system was not without controversy, however, after TCU and Baylor (each with only one loss) both failed to receive the support of the College Football Playoff selection committee.

+The CFP was expanded to 12 teams as of the 2024 NCAA Division I FBS football season.